 MaRBLe brings multidisciplinary scientific research to the bachelor phase.
 Based on the concept of Research Based Learning (RBL), MaRBLe aims to introduce Maastricht’s most talented and motivated students to undergraduate research and provides them with the ability to develop and improve their creative and critical thinking skills.

 Initially funded by the Ministry of Education, Culture and Science as part of the Sirius programme, MaRBLe has developed over the course of the past years into a great addition to the curriculum at all of our faculties.
 In MaRBLe, students get the unique opportunity to gain hands-on experience with various aspects of academic research.
-The MaRBLe programme also includes the PEERS programme at University College Maastricht.

 Enabling highly motivated and capable students to focus more in depth on academic research.